Learn advanced Google search techniques, dorking commands, and secure research practices analysts use to refine results and protect identity online.

 For people who make online research their profession, it is important to know how to get the best, most accurate data and how to do it safely, without jeopardizing their mission or alerting the person or organization they are investigating.

-Getting higher fidelity results with basic search techniques
+Getting better results with basic Google search techniques

 To better refine search results, Google ranks webpages based on its proprietary algorithm that takes into account over 200 different factors and uses AI to process natural language in the same way that humans do.
 Some of the elements that determine how a page is ranked include quality and distinctiveness of content, frequency and location of keywords, the page’s overall appearance, loading speed, ease of navigation, and keywords organization.